oMLX + Paperclip Demo π Running a Real Local Multi-Agent AI Workflow MacOS

 02

-Use "Workflow" to locate the part of the ai strategy workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 3:53, where the video says: βjust uh an open source LLM harness for for us.
 So, select OpenCode, now you want to go down to models.
 You can see Ollama is set up and running.
 And below that, I have my OMLX available.β

 03